kaylakayla/test-repo/README.md

 test-repo
 =========

-This is a test repo for use in Coursera Class, lecture "Creating a GitHub Repository"
+This is a test repo for use in Coursera class, lecture, "Creating a GitHub Repository"